Langthorne

-Langthorne is a village and civil parish in Hambleton district of North Yorkshire, England.
+Langthorne is a village and civil parish in the county of North Yorkshire, England.
 Like many settlements in the area during the time of the Domesday Book, the land belonged to Count Alan and had just three villagers registered as living there.
 The name of the village means Tall Thorn-Bush (or tree) and derives from the Old English Lang and þorn.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The population was estimated to be 60 in 2015.
 It is near Hackforth and the A1(M) motorway 2 mi north of Bedale.

-The hamlet used to have two places of worship; the Anglican church was dedicated to St Mary, and the other religious house was a Wesleyan chapel.
+The hamlet used to have two places of worship; the Anglican church was dedicated to St Mary, and the other religious house was a Wesleyan Methodist chapel.
 Both buildings are now private dwellings.